danielmccluskey/CT40XX-Week-2-Tutorial/CT40XX-Week-2-Tutorial-3-CreatingAPYFile.md

 - `>`: Indicates that we wish to `echo` this text into a file.
 - `MyPYFile.py`: The file which we want to add the text to, will create the file if it doesn't already exist.

-Once you run the command, your
+Once you run the command, your `.py` file will be created!